matnreyes/Mastermind/README.md

 # CLI Mastermind
 ### Instructions:
-- Make sure Node is running on your device:
+- Make sure Node is running on your device (you will need at least v.16):
   - https://nodejs.org/
 - Run the git clone command on your Terminal:
 ``` bash